How Much Does Copy Editing Cost? (Typical Copy Editing Rates for Books)

 How to save money on copy editing

 Still, if you find yourself on a shoestring budget, or if you want to save money, learn to self-edit.
 Get yourself a copy of The Copyeditor’s Handbook and The Chicago Manual of Style.
 Get the most recent edition!
-Fair warning: It will take months to get semi-competent at this.
+But note that it will take months to get semi-competent at this.

-You can also try an AI editing program (ProWritingAid would be my recommendation), but know that it can only do so much.
+You can also try an AI editing program (ProWritingAid would be my recommendation), but know that it can only do so much and it isn’t always right.

 Dreyer’s English is also a great book for the budget-minded author.